 1130 East Third Street

-In the context of baseball stadiums throughout the country, Engel Stadium really could be considered hallowed ground.
-This stadium has heard the crack from the holy bats of baseball saints such as Babe Ruth, Lou Gehrig, Satchel Paige and Willie Mays.
+In the context of baseball stadiums throughout the country, Engel Stadium could be considered hallowed ground.
+This stadium has heard the crack from the holy bats of baseball saints such as Babe Ruth, Lou Gehrig, Satchel Paige, and Willie Mays.
 It bears the name of Washington Senators pitcher, Joe Engel.
 Engel served as a recruiter and promoter following his Senators career and took over the Chattanooga Lookouts after it was purchased by the Senators’ owner, Clark Griffith.

 Recently, the park was investigated by Stones River Paranormal (SRP) out of Murfreesboro, Tennessee, a location known for a plethora of spiritual activity, mostly centered on the Stones River Battlefield.
 The team, in an effort to explore places in Chattanooga that may be haunted, approached the executive director of the Engel Foundation and was granted permission to explore the stadium for paranormal activity.

 The group split up into various teams and they explored different sections of the park with a variety of investigative techniques.
 John McKinney, leader of the newly form Chattanooga branch of SRP, stated that the group found possible activity in a number of places throughout the park.
 “Definitely, the home locker was more active than I thought it would be at first,” he said.
 He continued by saying that “the entire right side was active” as well as the baseball diamond.
-While in the press box, the group believes it may have made contact with the spirit of the stadium’s creator, Joe Engel.
+While in the press box, the group believes it may have made contact with the spirit of Joe Engel himself.

 The final results of the investigation will be revealed in a few weeks.